 First, total ticket costs are higher in long haul, and cross-elasticity of demand (that is, the ability to buy some other substantial item that a household might need or want) plays a role.
 Relatively high “all in” ticket prices for a far-off destination face stiff competition from other discretionary leisure spending.
 Indeed, in long haul, the total price, with fuel surcharges and various taxes, is much higher than in short haul (Exhibit 4).
 Both encroach on the disposable income that would otherwise be allocated for spending on the entire trip and raise the budget required to levels where cross-elasticity with other household expenditures is likely to lead would-be travelers to abandon trips altogether.
 At the same time, cross-elasticity with other modes of transport, such as rail and bus, is limited.
 This reduces the opportunity to poach travelers from other modes.

 Second, low fares are already available in most markets.
-Sixth-freedom options are priced significantly lower than their point-to-point alternatives and widely available.
+Sixth-freedom1 options are priced significantly lower than their point-to-point alternatives and widely available.
 Also, in many leisure markets, LCCs already exist in different forms: holiday/charter carriers serving price-sensitive travelers on leisure routes (for example, Corsair and Thomson) have a particularly strong market influence in Europe; scheduled carriers catering to the visiting-friends-and-relatives passenger segment are especially prevalent on routes with strong ethnic ties, such as the Iberian Peninsula and Latin America.